 Can I Cancel My Electricity Contract?

 You shopped around for electric suppliers, found a great offer, signed a contract, and switched.
 You should now be kicking back and enjoying the savings pouring in, but you can’t.
 For whatever reason, you now want to get out of the contract and are wondering if it’s possible.
-Although we can’t guarantee to get you out of your current contract, we can arm you with all the necessary information about your customer rights, when cancelling electricity plans.
+Although we can’t guarantee to get you out of your current contract, we can arm you with all the necessary information about your customer rights, when canceling electricity plans.

 Typical Reasons for Leaving an Electricity Provider